-The first defeat of the British, also known as Lombard’s Kop and Nicholson’s Nek and fought on 29th October 1898, leading to the Siege of Ladysmith
+The first defeat of the British in the Boer War, also known as Lombard’s Kop and Nicholson’s Nek and fought on 29th October 1898 in the Boer War, leading to the Siege of Ladysmith

 The previous battle in the Boer War is the Battle of Elandslaagte

-The next battles in the Boer War are the Battles of Belmont and Graspan
+The next battle in the Boer War is the Battle of Belmont

 War: The Boer War